 Taxation and Accounting

-While some previous study of accounting is useful preparation, it is not essential to have studied accounting at secondary school level.
+While some previous study of accounting is useful preparation, it is not essential to have studied accounting at secondary school.

 Competence in spoken and written English communication is essential for both taxation and accountancy studies.
-With the growing importance and use in accountancy of mathematical methods and statistical tools, a background in mathematics and statistics is strongly recommended.
+Taxation and accounting are not only number-oriented but, with the growing importance and use in accountancy of mathematical methods and statistical tools, a background in mathematics and statistics is strongly recommended.

 Students with very good Year 13 results in accounting may be offered direct entry to 200-level Accounting courses at the discretion of the Head of Department.

-The first-year, 100-level courses required to complete a Bachelor of Commerce majoring in Taxation and Accounting are:
+The first-year, 100-level courses required in order to complete a Bachelor of Commerce majoring in Taxation and Accounting are:

 - ACCT 102 Accounting and Financial Information